Assassination of Airey Neave: Background

 Through the 1970s Neave, an influential Conservative Member of Parliament, had been advocating within British political circles for an abandonment of the British Government's strategy of a containment of Irish paramilitary violence in Northern Ireland against the British State, and for the adoption of strategy of waging a military offensive against it, seeking its martial defeat.
 This brought him to the attention of both the Provisional Irish Republican Army and the INLA as a potential threat to their organisations and activities.
 A member of INLA's leadership later stated:

 He (Neave) was coming in on the heels of Mason to settle the Northern problem, and made Mason look like a lamb.
 He wanted to bring in more Special Air Service, and take the war to the enemy.

-After the Labour Government's defeat in the House of Commons on a vote of no confidence on 28 March 1979, a general election was called in the United Kingdom, and with the Conservatives expected to win the election, Neave, as the party's Shadow Secretary of State for Northern Ireland, was set to become the new Secretary of State for Northern Ireland, which would place him in a position of governmental executive authority to bring his military strategy for the province into fruition.
+Following the Labour Government's defeat in the House of Commons on a vote of no confidence on 28 March 1979, a general election was called in the United Kingdom, and with the Conservatives expected to win the election, Neave, as the party's Shadow Secretary of State for Northern Ireland, was set to become the new Secretary of State for Northern Ireland, which would place him in a position of governmental executive authority to bring his military strategy for the province into fruition.